Human trafficking in Myanmar: ILO and international cooperation

 Myanmar law enforcement reported continued cooperation with Chinese counterparts on cross-border trafficking cases, including joint operations, as well as general cooperation with Thai authorities.
 In 2009, the ILO continued to receive and investigate forced labor complaints; 93 cases were submitted to the Myanmar government for action, an increase from 64 cases in 2008; 54 cases remain open and are awaiting a response from the government.
 Despite a report of a child labor case involving as many as 100 children on an agricultural plantation near Rangoon, the regime did not report any efforts to investigate the allegation.

 Many minors from Myanmar work in Thai border towns, particularly the town of Mae Sai.
 Drivers who smuggle illegal workers into Thailand go to villages to recruit minors, and then transport them to the border.
-In one such case found in a survey, a girl was deceived by a driver, and sold into prostitution.
+In one such case found in a survey, a girl was deceived by a driver and sold into prostitution.
 Between 20,000 and 30,000 women and girls from Myanmar are estimated to be working in the prostitution industry in Thailand.
 As illegal immigrants, they are often arrested and deported back to Myanmar.
 In the late 1990s, approximately 50 to 70 percent of the prostitutes were HIV positive.

-In other cases, children from Myanmar were tricked during their recruitment, and not paid for the jobs they were promised.
+In other cases, children from Myanmar were tricked during their recruitment and were not paid for the jobs they were promised.
 It is believed that the children from Myanmar make up the largest sector of foreign working children.
 Minors also participate in the fishing industry and work in Bangkok, though this is not as common.
 The ethnic minorities from Myanmar working in Thailand were also found to have the lowest education in all minor workers surveyed, at about 1.3 years, and Burmese were found to have only a slightly higher education level, on average roughly four years.
-The minors from Myanmar that work in Thailand usually left for economic reasons.
+The minors from Myanmar who work in Thailand usually leave for economic reasons.

 A lack of job opportunities in Myanmar has contributed to the rise of human trafficking operations; the trade is now no longer targeting just rural areas, but is reaching the country's major cities.
 Many of the 2.5 million migrants from Myanmar came to Thailand to find low-paying domestic jobs during the militaristic regime previously in place.
 These migrants often lack basic education and access to social security benefits.

 Conversations between the US and Myanmar have been more frequent in recent years.
 The U.S. Ambassador-at-Large for the Office to Monitor and Combat Trafficking in Persons, Luis CdeBaca, and Myanmar Police Chief Major General Zaw Win concurred in the need for government-civil society partnerships, health care, and prevention.
 Reports from Washington indicated that the US felt improvements were underway.